Skip to main content

 Instructions

 List your paid transports awaiting on-chain payment — actions whose source resource is already escrowed and whose signature is still held server-side.
 Each entry shows the $CPU cost, deadline, and whether it is still resumable.
-Finish paying one with resume_transport <jobId>; an expired one is freed by re-initiating the same route with transport.
+Finish paying a resumable one with resume_transport <jobId>.
+An expired one is refunded automatically within about a minute of its deadline — just wait for it to clear; starting the same route again while it is still pending is rejected.

 Input Schema